 - Don’t lean over the lye mixture, but stand back and don’t breathe in the fumes

-- Only use heat-proof containers when missing lye or they could crack or melt, allowing the lye to escape
+- Only use heat-proof containers when mixing lye or they could crack or melt, allowing the lye to escape

 - Have a readily available water source nearby in case you get burned